Edwardsleo/cisco-kubeflow-starter-pack/apps/computer-vision/object-detection/onprem/pipeline/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-## <a name='ProblemDefinition'></a>**Problem Definition**
+## <a name='Workflow'></a>**Object Detection Workflow**

+* Download datasets, darknet config/weights from object storage.
+* Train an object detection model using darknet.
+* Convert the darknet model/weights to tflite and upload to object storage.
-Download datasets, darknet config/weights from S3 bucket, train an object detection model using darknet, convert the darknet model/weights to tflite, serve using Kubeflow pipeline; and perform prediction for client image request through Jupyter-notebook.
+* Serve tflite model using Kubeflow pipeline.
+* Perform prediction for a client image request through Jupyter-notebook.

 ![Object Detection Pipeline](pictures/0-object-detection-graph.PNG)